brandur/sorg/content/nanoglyphs/048-llms.md

 ## Pride is for inventors (#pride-inventors)

 I listened to a podcast the other day that genuinely disturbed me.
 In it, two veteran programmers one up each other in how little code they write nowadays, leapfrogging each other to make increasingly hyperbolic claims, eventually climaxing in how reading or writing any code _at all_ is an anti-pattern.
-The disturbing aspect was the tone.
+The unsettling part was the tone.
 They spoke in a state of pure ecstasy of a kind normally reserved for the bedroom.

 LLMs are here.
 I'd never suggest anyone not use them, but a recurring theme in the programming world nowadays: LLM-pilled developers who describe the accomplishments of their LLM as if they were somehow responsible for these advances.
 Bragging, boasting, unadulterated pride of the loudest and most obnoxious kind.
 One of these guys laid off 75% of his technical staff two weeks ago, ostensibly due to AI, but with that event so distant in the rearview mirror (two weeks is a long time in the information age), not a moment is spent dwelling on it.